GIScience/ohsome-quality-api/docs/topic.md

 specific set of features, aggregated information or user statistics derived from the OpenStreetMap database.
 Each topic is defined by the ohsome API `endpoint` and parameters for the `filter`.
 In addition, each topic definition has a key, name and description.
-Layer definitions are written down as YAML file at `workers/ohsome_quality_analyst/ohsome/topic_definitions.yaml`
+Topic definitions are written down as YAML file at `workers/ohsome_quality_analyst/ohsome/topics.yaml`

 Example: